-If you’re treating a medical condition or simply looking for a relaxing, end-of-the-day recreational buzz, you have a seemingly endless amount cannabis delivery methods available to you.
-Whether you’re inhaling it through your lungs or rubbing it on your skin, knowing the benefits and disadvantages of each cannabis delivery method makes it possible to determine the best method for you.
+If you’re treating a medical cardholder or simply looking for a relaxing, end-of-the-day recreational buzz, you have a seemingly endless amount of cannabis delivery methods available to you.
+Whether you’re inhaling it through your lungs or rubbing it on your skin, knowing the benefits and disadvantages of each cannabis delivery method makes it possible to determine the best method for you

 Perhaps due to the availability of devices and accessories and their ease of use, smoking is the most popular way to consume cannabis.
 There are a variety of ways to smoke marijuana; whether you’re seeking the social interaction surrounding a hookah or looking for a quick smoke with a portable hand pipe, smoking is one of the oldest methods in the books.

 Other smoking devices include rolling joints with rolling papers, hitting a bong, and using a bubbler.
 Some people like to get creative and construct their own disposable, one-time use devices out of the household and even grocery items.

 Many people choose to smoke cannabis as it’s a pretty convenient delivery method and offers the quickest onset of effects.
 Dosing is relatively easy to manage, as well.
 But while smoking cannabis is not as carcinogenic or harmful to your lungs as smoking cigarettes, smoking marijuana can lead to negative respiratory side effects.